Dalakoti07/web-dev/coding-math/README.md

 episode 20 -
     - touch top of curve
     - multi-points bezier curve, means having n points where n>3 (idea is to create curves in parts, using mid points)
-    - difference between bezier curve and our multi curve episode 21 -
+    - difference between bezier curve and our multi curve (which says that always use bezier curve function when having 4 points and because that curve would be more accurate as compare to our approach of using mid point approach) episode 21:
-    -
+    - bitmap collision detection